medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Intro-Technical-Spec-ENG.md

 ## 2 Internal References in a HospitalNotification Message
 The HospitalNotification message follows <a href="https://medcomdk.github.io/dk-medcom-messaging/assets/documents/Intro-Technical-Spec-ENG.html" target="_blank">MedCom's generic messaging model</a>.

 The references between the profiles are shown in  <a href="#Fig1" rel="noopener noreferrer"> Figure 1 </a> below.
 The MedComHospitalNotificationMessage profile acts as the container which includes the other profiles.
-From the MedComHospitalNotificatiomMessageHeader are the sender, receiver and carbon-copy organization referenced as the MedComMessagingOrganization together with the focus of the message, which is the MedComHospitalNotificationEncounter profile.
+From the MedComHospitalNotificatiomMessageHeader are the sender, receiver and carbon-copy organisation referenced as the MedComMessagingOrganization together with the focus of the message, which is the MedComHospitalNotificationEncounter profile.
 This encounter must always reference a subject of the type MedComCorePatient.
-Additionally, the patient's service provider organization is also referenced from the encounter.<br>
+Additionally, the patient's service provider organisation is also referenced from the encounter.<br>
 MedComMessagingProvenance is used to keep track of the messaging history and define the activity of the notification.
 The provenance both references the MedComMessagingMessageHeader as the target and the actor in terms of a MedComMessagingOrganisation.

 <figure>